 Nevertheless, BPD certainly only affects a relatively small number of people.
 And yet, it’s one of the most misunderstood personality disorders.

 You should know whether you or your loved one displays the signs of borderline personality disorder.
-You can receive treatment to help you to best live with the condition.
+You can receive treatment at a rehabilitation center to help you to best live with the mental health condition.

-Do you want to learn more about the BPD symptoms?
+Do you want to learn more about borderline personality disorder symptoms?
 Read below for the 10 signs of BPD.
 Let’s get started!

 1. Low Self-Confidence